Feeling Sick? How Your Pharmacy Can Help Diagnose with Testing Services

 When you’re feeling sick, it’s important to quickly find out why.
 Whether it’s strep throat, the flu, or COVID-19, the sooner treatment can start, the better.

 That’s where on-site testing can help.
-With on-site testing, your results are typically available within minutes rather than hours or days, as is the case with traditional testing that goes to a central laboratory.
+With on-site testing, your results are typically available in less than 30 minutes rather than hours or days, as is the case with traditional testing that goes to a central laboratory.
 That’s why these tests are called rapid diagnostic tests.

 Your community pharmacist may offer many of the same diagnostic tests your doctor or urgent care facility can perform.